 Does the swimwear company practice fast or slow fashion?

 Fast and slow fashion are fairly new terms to come on the scene but oh so descriptive and telling as to whether or not a company practices sustainability.
 The easiest way to picture fast fashion is to picture a company that holds massive sales at the end of each season.
 "Summer collection now 70% off" "Making way for new Resort Collection, all swimwear now 50% off".
 These types of sales are telling as to the way a company goes about conducting business.
 We call them inventory dumps.
 Larger swimwear companies can quickly move through styles and colors and at the end of a season sell their swimwear for dirt cheap to make way for whatever is new and trendy.
-This is the opposite of sustainable.
+This is the opposite of what makes a sustainable swimwear company.
 It is the definition of fast fashion.
 Slow fashion does not care about the comings and goings of the seasons newest color craze.
 It prioritizes high quality garments that can be worn over and over again for years to come.